 From the dark wizard room, we were suddenly transported to a… private jet!
 A private jet with 1970s style, to be exact, with bright colors dominated by orange and blue – think Austin Powers.

-Just like being in a plane, we were also given a brochure for “duty free shopping”.
-Though I doubt it’s actually duty free!
-Instead they sell merchandise related to the restaurant, if you want to pick up some.
+Just like being on a plane, we were also given a brochure for “duty-free shopping”.
+Though I doubt it’s actually duty-free!
+Instead, they sell merchandise related to the restaurant, if you want to pick up some.

 Then the light dims (just like it would on a real plane!) and the “windows” on the sides of your seats will start to simulate the experience of flying, and eventually landing.